Azure/azure-quickstart-templates/sharepoint-adfs/README.md

 You can connect to virtual machines using:

 * [Azure Bastion](https://azure.microsoft.com/en-us/services/azure-bastion/) if you set parameter addAzureBastion to 'Yes'.
 * RDP protocol if you set parameter addPublicIPToVMs to 'Yes'.
-Each machine will have a public IP, a DNS name, and will be reachable from Internet.
+Each machine will have a public IP, a DNS name, and the TCP port 3389 will be allowed from Internet.

 In any case, all subnets connected to a virtual machine are protected by a Network Security Group that allows only RDP port from Internet.